How to become a career with a psychology degree, with the right education and experience, you can earn a good salary, but also have lots of fun.

 A: There are many ways.
 Some psychologists are used as consultants to corporations, helping them make decisions about their business.
 Other psychologists work for social organizations.
 You can also work for mental health groups or as a counselor.
 The possibilities are endless.

-Q: What do you think are the best careers for people with a psychology degree?
+Q: What are the best careers for people with a psychology degree?

-A: Well, there are a lot of different career options for people who have a degree in psychology.
+A: Well, there are many career options for people with a degree in psychology.
 For example, you could be an insurance claims adjuster, a mental health counselor, or an organizational psychologist.

 Q: What advice would you give to someone wanting to work with a psychology degree?

-A: My advice is to make sure that you are comfortable working with people and that you enjoy what you are doing.
+A: My advice is to ensure you are comfortable working with people and enjoy your work.
 Make sure that you want to be helping others and that you are a team player.

 Q: What advice would you give to someone wanting to change careers?

-A: My advice is to find something that interests you and where you will feel happy.
+A: I advise finding something that interests you and where you will feel happy.
 You have to know what you like doing, and if it’s not what you think it will be, then you need to be open to trying something else.

 Q: What advice would you give someone starting a career?

-A: My advice is to be willing to put in the hard work.
-It takes a lot of effort to be successful, and you have to keep your eye on the prize.
+A: My advice is to be willing to work hard.
+It takes a lot of effort to succeed, and you must keep your eye on the prize.

-Q: What advice would you give to someone who is just starting their career?
+Q: What advice would you give someone just starting their career?

 A: My advice is to keep the big picture in mind.
-What you are going for is important, but so are the steps along the way.
+What you are going for is important, but so are the steps.
 Don’t be afraid to ask for help.

-Q: What advice would you give to someone who’s already been in a career?
+Q: What advice would you give to someone already in a career?

 A: My advice is to keep learning and to keep challenging yourself.
 It’s easy to get complacent, but you should never stop learning.